University Studies - BS, Leadership Studies Concentration

 |Agricultural leadership and development 1||6|

 |Minor 2 2||15-18|

 Before registering as a junior, each student must develop a degree program in consultation with the departmental advisor.

-The total number of hours between Minor 1, Minor 2 and electives must be 53 hours.
-Courses counting in other areas of the degree plan and toward a minor cannot count toward the 53 total hours.
+The total number of hours between Minor 1, Minor 2 and general electives must be 54 hours.
+Courses counting in other areas of the degree plan and toward a minor cannot count toward the 54 total hours.
+One of the two minors must be completed in a college outside of the College of Agricultural and Life Sciences.
 Must meet with an advisor to determine correct hours.

-Students are required to make a C or better for each of their courses in the major coursework and both Minor Areas.
+Students are required to make a C or better for each of their courses in the major coursework.

 At least 36 credits must be 300- and 400-level courses.

-The Graduation requirements include a requirement for 6 hours of international and cultural diversity courses.
+The Graduation requirements include a requirement for three hours of international and cultural diversity courses and three hours of cultural discourse courses.
 A course satisfying a Core category, a college/department requirement, or a free elective can be used to satisfy this requirement.
+See academic advisor.